Hubyzi/PhantasmicRNG/README.md

-before running the game in a text editor its necessary to download 2 python modules for it to function correctly that being pygame and colorama to install these modules you will need to install pip and run the following commands in a terminal: "pip install pygame" and "pip install colorama" (without quotations). its preferable to run this game under visual studio code, however any typical text edior will suffice just as long it can run correctly.
+before running the game in a text editor its necessary to download 2 python modules for it to function correctly that being pygame and colorama to install these modules you will need to install pip and run the following commands in a terminal: "pip install pygame" and "pip install colorama" (without quotations).
+Its preferable to run this game under visual studio code, however any typical text edior will suffice just as long it can run correctly.

 # Notice: